DioDogHater/DioRaster/README.md

 # Requirements
 You will need the `cmake` build platform and any C compiler to compile this project.\
-This project is made to be used strictly with linux, but feel free to add your own support.\
+This project is made to be used strictly with linux, but feel free to add your own support if you want to use Windows.\
 IF YOU DO NOT WANT TO USE SDL2 AT ALL, PLEASE REMOVE THE FOLLOWING LINE IN `CMakeLists.txt`:\
 `target_link_libaries(raster SDL2)`\
 If you desire to use SDL too, you will need to have the libary installed and link it properly.
 I use the system-wide installed version of SDL2, but for other installations of SDL2, you need to set it up yourself in `CMakeLists.txt`.

 # Using Wavefront (.obj) meshes
 If you want to use Wavefront meshes, please note that for now, materials and textures are not supported.
-Also, since the .obj file parser is still barebones for now, you will need to remove every line in the .obj file that does not start with either *v* or *f*.
-All other lines are useless and will probably make my parser fail because, like I said, it's very barebones right now.
-Also, please triangulate your mesh's faces before using them (transform the quads in the mesh to triangles).
-For now, a loaded model can only have a single color, but I might add more features later on. note that between the *v* and *f* lines, there will be a single or 3 lines with other stuff, please remove those.
-For further detail, save your mesh with Z+ as the forward axis, no edges, no materials and remove all unecessary elements in the scene such as cameras, lights, etc.
+Also, since the .obj file parser is still barebones for now, you will maybe get weird errors.
+In that case, you can remove all lines that don't start with 'v' or 'f'.
+Also, please triangulate your mesh's faces before using them (transform the quads in the mesh into triangles).
+For now, a loaded model can only have a single uniform color, but I might add more features later on.
+For the model to be accurate, save your mesh with Z+ as the forward axis, Y as the up axis, no edges, no materials and remove all unecessary elements in the scene such as cameras, lights, etc.

 # Compiling and building
 ```